 Issue a Refund or Resend the Package

-If the package was lost, damaged, or returned, let the customer know that you can send them a refund or provide another shipment.
+If the package was lost, damaged or returned, let the customer know you can send them a refund or provide another shipment.

 Let Print Bind Ship Deal with DHL

-Delivery exceptions can be nerve-racking, especially when you don’t know the reason.
+Delivery exceptions can be stressful, particularly when the cause is unknown.
 It could be innocuous, and the package is fine.
-Or, it could mean a problem you’ll have to smooth over with the customer.
+Or it could mean a problem you’ll have to smooth over with the customer.

 Do you want to reduce the stress of delivery exceptions?
-Print Bind Ship can help you manage them and make sure customers stay happy!
-We store, pack, and ship packages worldwide, so we know how to make sure packages get to their destinations.
+Print Bind Ship can help you manage them and make sure customers stay happy.
+We store, pack and ship packages worldwide, so we know how to make sure they get to their destinations.